gregoryjscott/Simpler/README.md

 #Simpler

 You probably won't like Simpler.
 If you enjoy spending your time configuring ORMs, interfacing with DI/IOC frameworks, generating code, and building complex domain models, then you will probably hate Simpler.
 Simpler's primary goal is help developers create quick, simple solutions while writing the least amount of code possible.
 Every piece of code in an application should have a clearly visible business purpose - the rest is just noise.

 ###"What is it?"

 For the most part, Simpler is just a philosophy on .NET class design.
 All classes that contain functionality are defined as Tasks, named as verbs.
 A Task has optional input and/or outputs (POCOs), along with a single Execute() method - and that's it.
-Simpler comes with a Task base class, a static TaskFactory class for instantiating Tasks, along with various built-in Tasks that you can use as sub-tasks in your Tasks (see the second example).

     class Ask : Task
     {